 I’ve never gotten that feeling from Identity Guard or by extension Aura, throughout extensive testing.

-So you can put your mind at ease: Aura is a legitimate service, and is in no way a scam.
-It is, perhaps, the furthest thing from it you can find, as it sits among the most reputable and trustworthy identity theft protection services out there.
+So you can put your mind at ease: Is aura legit or a scam?
+Aura is a legitimate service, and is in no way a scam.
+It is, perhaps, the furthest thing from it you can find, as it sits among other alternative companies that are also reputable and trustworthy like Aura out there.